Cadbury Creme Egg

-Creme Eggs are produced by Cadbury in the United Kingdom, by The Hershey Company in the United States, and by Cadbury Adams in Canada.
-They are sold by Mondelez International in all markets except the US, where The Hershey Company has the local marketing rights.
-At the Bournville factory in Birmingham in the UK, they are manufactured at a rate of 1.5 million per day.
-The Creme Egg was also previously manufactured in New Zealand, but has been imported from the UK since 2009.
-A YouGov poll saw the Creme Egg ranked as the most famous confectionery in the UK.
+History

 While filled eggs were first manufactured by the Cadbury Brothers in 1923, the Creme Egg in its current form was introduced in 1963.
-Initially sold as Fry's Creme Eggs (incorporating the Fry's brand), they were renamed "Cadbury's Creme Eggs" in 1971.
+Initially known as Fry's Creme Eggs, they were renamed Cadbury's Creme Eggs in 1971.

 Composition

 Cadbury Creme Eggs are manufactured as two chocolate half shells, each of which is filled with a white fondant made from sugar, glucose syrup, inverted sugar syrup, dried egg white and flavouring.
 The fondant in each half is topped with a smaller amount of the same mixture coloured yellow with paprika extract, to mimic the yolk and white of a real egg.
-Both halves are then quickly joined together and cooled, the shell bonding together in the process.
+Both halves are then quickly joined and cooled, the shell bonding together in the process.
 The solid eggs are removed from the moulds and wrapped in foil.